Welcome to the

 Duchess of Windsor Museum*

 interviews include BBC America, WBAL TV, Baltimore Style Magazine, The Baltimore Sun, Maryland Public Television, Baltimore City Paper, WUSA TV WDC, WBFF Fox 45 TV, Reuters and The Duke and Duchess of Windsor Society Journal

-Opened in June 2005 and is on tour through appointment with Philippe.
+Opened in June 2005 and is on tour through appointment with Philip.
 We do not keep public hours.
 This private collection features numerous framed newspaper clippings from the time of the abdication in 1936 until the Duke of Windsor's death in 1972 and includes items that the Duke and Duchess owned, a library, coronation souvenirs, a display of The Duchess' replica jewelry, French ephemera and tabloids of the time.
 The collection was designed to stress the impact of the Duke and Duchess on the world fashion industry.

 *Member of the Duke and Duchess of Windsor Society, www.ddows.org